brahmbeyond/ChattyBox/README.md

 # ChattyBox App

-It's a webapp made in React JS with Firebase.
+It's a webapp made in React JS with Firebase and Material UI.
-The main purpose of this app was to learn the working of Firebase's Authentication and Firestore.
+The purpose of this app was to learn the working of Firebase's Authentication and Firestore CRUD Operations.

-First user has to login with ither Gmail or Github.
+First user has to login with either Gmail or Github.
 Then there are some available rooms present , user can select from them or can create new room.

-There in rooms , users can chat.
+Then there in rooms , users can chat .

 ## Demo